wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

         The height of headbar in unit of px.
 Default is ``30``

     image_logo
         The logo image file path.
-Default is undefined.
+Default is undefined, which will display a text hyperlink "Homepage" instead.
 When a logo path string is assigned, the website will show logo in the mainpage (and sidebar & topbar, if they are enabled).

         Note that the file path is the subpath under your ``html_static_path`` defined in your ``conf.py``\ .
 For example, if you have following lines: